12 months full time; up to 48 months part time

 More information is available about tuition fees and discounts.

-This programme responds to a national and international demand for specialist engineering geologists with advanced training in geotechnical engineering.
-It is accredited as meeting the requirements for Further Learning for a Chartered Engineer (CEng) for candidates with an Accredited CEng (Partial) BEng Honours degree or Accredited IEng (Full) BEng/BSc Honours.
-It is also accredited by the Geological Society (GeolSoc).
+This degree is accredited as meeting the requirements for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired an Accredited CEng (Partial) BEng (Hons) undergraduate first degree or an Accredited IEng (Full) BEng / BSc (Hons) undergraduate first degree.
+See www.jbm.org.uk for further information.

 You take compulsory modules plus optional modules, followed by a research project written up as a dissertation.